top of page

 Appleton Papermakers

-Appleton had not had a pro club since 1914 when it joined the Wisconsin State League and announced that it would use the name on April 12, a few weeks before the beginning of the season.
+Appleton had not had a pro club since 1914, when it joined the Wisconsin State League when it announced that it would use the name on April 12, a few weeks before the beginning of the season.
 The team would be a member of the league until 1953 except 1943-1945 due to World War II.

 Appleton Papermakers throwback uniforms in 2008, Photo by Chris Mehring.